What are the most consequential decisions we make? What choices most shape the people we’ll become and the impact we’ll leave?

 What is often overlooked and cast aside, God sees, God honors, and God multiplies.

 He honors the unseen acts and hidden service no one else will thank us for.
 The shepherd’s heart.
 The widow’s mite.

 He multiplies the smallest act of love.
 Like loaves and fish.
 Like a mustard seed.

 And what the world often fails to notice can steadily reshape lives and landscapes.
 As raindrops.
 As gentle winds.

 Indeed, our little daily choices often become the very material God uses to forge our character… to restore weary hearts around us… and to mend the fabric of a torn world.

 So, what is CAFO’s 2020 theme?

 little things can (re)make a life

-YOU are invited … to join remarkable men and women from across the US and around the globe at CAFO2020 … where we’ll explore together the small choices that can remake lives – both our own and those we serve.
+YOU are invited … to join remarkable men and women from across the US and around the globe at SMALL MATTERS… where we’ll explore together the small choices that can remake lives – both our own and those we serve.